fryktoria/upd7225/README.md

 Then search for <b>upd7225</b>.

 ## About the LCD
-The LCD comes from an old and beyond repair display of an ECLIPSE7 RC transmitter.
+The LCD comes from an old and beyond repair ECLIPSE7 RC transmitter.
 Under a project to build a PC joystick using the potentiometers and switches of the RC transmitter, the idea came to use the display for the purpose of applying configuration parameters to the joystick.

 <br/> <br/>
 <img src="./images/lcd.jpg" width="450">